-When a device wants to wake up a host, the device tries to find the Wireless USB channel by listening for MMCs.
-Ideally, the device will discover the channel within the TrustTimeout (the host required 'polling' rate).
+When a device has been enabled for remote-wakeup and wants to wake up a host, the device tries to find the host's beacon.
+Ideally, the device will find the host's beacon within one remote poll interval (the host's required 'polling' rate).
 Devices may search for a longer time, but at some point will probably decide that the host has disappeared and will follow device specific mechanisms for finding the host.